serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+event_data"></a>

 #### `Event: "data"`
-The `data` event puts the port in flowing mode. data will be emitted as soon as it's received.
-Data will be a `Buffer` object with a varying amount of data in it.
+The `data` event puts the port in flowing mode.
+Data is emitted as soon as it's received.
+Data is a `Buffer` object with a varying amount of data in it.
 The `readLine` parser converts the data into string lines.
-See the [parsers](#module_serialport--SerialPort.parsers) section for more information on parsers and the [NodeJS stream documentation](https://nodejs.org/api/stream.html#stream_event_data) for more information on the data event.
+See the [parsers](#module_serialport--SerialPort.parsers) section for more information on parsers, and the [Node.js stream documentation](https://nodejs.org/api/stream.html#stream_event_data) for more information on the data event.

 **Kind**: event emitted by [<code>SerialPort</code>](#exp_module_serialport--SerialPort)